-Footballs, handballs, skipping ropes and other supplies to engage children in games and sports activities, providing therapy during conflicts and disasters.
+Footballs, handballs, skipping ropes and other supplies that can simultaneously engage up to 90 children aged 7-18 children in games and sports activities, providing them therapy during conflicts and disasters.

 Education materials to ensure children can continue learning in emergency or other under-resourced settings.
 Books and games in local languages often supplement the standard kit.

 Puzzles and games, puppets for storytelling, art supplies, soaps and water containers to promote hygiene.
-The kit serves young children with access to play and learning opportunities in emergency or other under-resourced settings.
+The kit gives young children access to play and learning in emergency or other under-resourced settings.

 The kit supports learning life skills and community engagement while prioritizing psychosocial well-being during conflicts and disasters.
 Tools like “inspiration cards” and “emotion cubes” help engage adolescents in a range of activities.